-From this paper's point of view, one of the most fundamental problems of the VICS CPFR process model is that it does not close the door to individual rationality.
-Particular problems are steps 3 to 9, which try to encourage negotiations in order to eliminate exceptions and find consensus.
+This is not an exhaustive list.
+However, from this paper's point of view, one of the most fundamental problems of the VICS CPFR process model is that it does not close the door to individual rationality.
 VICS CPFR Guidelines acknowledge that buyers and sellers have different views of the marketplace.
-The assumption is that by exchanging information and negotiating consensus, these differences can be overcome and the end result is a single shared forecast of both the order forecast and the sales forecast.
+The assumption that flows through all specific scenarios VICS quotes as examples of best practises are that by exchanging information and negotiating consensus, these differences can be overcome and the end result is a single shared forecast of both the order forecast and the sales forecast.
 This is the part that is particularly problematic.
-The notion that one party generates sales forecasts, communicates the results to the other party, collaborates upon, and then uses the negotiated numbers as a baseline for the creation of an order forecast, does not make sense.
+The notion that one party generates sales forecasts, communicates the results to the other party, collaborates upon and then uses the negotiated numbers as a baseline for the creation of an order forecast, does not make sense.
+Encouraging negotiations in order to eliminate exceptions and find consensus will not address the problem of rationality, as discussed in this paper.